Burr’s Berry Farm

 In 1988, the Urban Development Boundary was extended past the property.
 Expanding residential areas have surrounded the farm property over the years, but the pioneer Burr farm continues to remind us of the way things used to be.

-Under the direction of Charles’ heirs, this very popular berry farm and fruit stand still dispenses thousands of quarts of first rate strawberries, delicious milkshakes and other treats to locals and tourists each season.
+Under the direction of Charles’ wife Mary and family, this very popular berry farm and fruit stand continued to dispense thousands of quarts of first rate strawberries, delicious milkshakes and other treats to locals and tourists each season.
+In recent years the fresh locally grown produce offering has expanded and a vertical growing system was installed so customers can now pick their own berries with no bending or stooping.

 Enjoy the delightful garden on the west side, where you can sit and enjoy your fresh strawberries and milkshakes in the shade or at a picnic table, surrounded by tropical plants and flowering trees.